At 14, she met the man who sold her. Now she is speaking out against human trafficking | CBC News

 According to Statistics Canada, one in 10 police-reported human trafficking incidents in Canada between 2010 and 2020 happened in Ottawa — second only to Toronto.

-Julia Drydyk, executive director at the Canadian Centre to End Human Trafficking, said the centre's survivor hotline gets most of its calls from Ontario and people who have been moved along the Highway 401 corridor between Montreal and Windsor.
+Julia Drydyk, executive director at the Canadian Centre to End Human Trafficking, said the centre's survivor hotline gets most of its calls from Ontario and people who have been moved along the highway corridor between Montreal and Windsor.

 "Police-reported data is the tip of the iceberg.
 The vast majority of the victims and survivors that we work with have a lot of reasons to be hesitant about engaging with law enforcement," Drydyk said.